Skip to Content

 A stroke occurs when the blood supply to the brain is disrupted, leading to a sudden loss of function in the affected areas of the brain.
 There are three main types of strokes:

-• Ischemic stroke: This is the most common type of stroke, caused by a blockage in a blood vessel supplying the brain, usually due to a blood clot or fatty deposits.
+• Ischemic: This is the most common type of stroke, caused by a blockage in a blood vessel supplying the brain, usually due to a blood clot or fatty deposits.

-• Hemorrhagic stroke: This occurs when a blood vessel in the brain bursts, leading to bleeding in or around the brain.
+• Hemorrhagic: This occurs when a blood vessel in the brain bursts, leading to bleeding in or around the brain.

 • Transient Ischemic Attack (TIA): Often considered a “warning stroke.”
 A TIA is a temporary period of symptoms similar to those of a stroke.
 While TIAs don’t cause permanent damage, they are a warning sign of potential future strokes.